-Buttermilk Mashed Potatoes Without a Masher
+Buttermilk Mashed Potatoes Without a Masher (Rustic Recipe!)

 Disclaimer: This article may contains affiliate links.
-That means if you click a link and make a purchase, we make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

-While it would certainly seem like you would need to have a masher in order, to well, mash potatoes, this isn’t necessarily the case.
 And contrary to the method I use in my gnocchi recipe where I show you how to rice potatoes without a ricer, you don’t really need anything other than a wooden spoon (or even a fork) to get to the desired results.

 While this mash won’t be absolutely lump-free (I actually enjoy some texture in my mashed potatoes, anyway), this method is both incredibly easy and really accessible to anyone.